-Computer Museum – officially Permanent Exhibition of the Computing History in Slovakia is part of the Computing Center of the Slovak Academy of Sciences (SAV).
+Museum of Computers is part of the Computing Center at the Slovak Academy of Sciences in Bratislava

 This is not only a nostalgia of the old days of computing, but also demonstration how ICT changed over the last 60 years – from the vacuum tube machines to smartphones with complex systems on a chip or supercomputers with many powerful microprocessors.

 - Prehistory of computers: Russian abacus, slide rules, desk top electro- mechanical, electronic and pocket calculators.

 - Analog and hybrid computers: First Slovak computer – analog, developed and built in 1958 at SAV, Czechoslovakia made MEDA 41TC and MEDA 50 and parts of AP3M analog computers and US EAI Pacer hybrid computer.